pcbrendel/pcbrendel.github.io/_posts/2019-05-06-most-talked-about.md

 ---
 layout: post
-title: Who is the most talked about player in r/fantasybaseball?
+title: Who is the Most Talked About Player in r/fantasybaseball?
 tags: [R, wordcloud, RedditExtractoR]
 ---